ABOUT FLOODPOINT USA

 State-Certified General Appraiser RZ165

-Since 1975, Ray Carroll has been an independent fee appraiser practicing in Collier and Lee counties of southwest Florida.
+Ray Carroll practiced in Collier and Lee counties of southwest Florida.
 All this fast-growing coastal community is in a floodplain.

 The Path to Becoming an Expert on 50 Percent Rule Appraisal Assignments.